cvjena/artos/README.md

 and install *[Caffe][5]* first (use a commit from November 2015 or later).
 Build instructions for Caffe can be found [here][6].

 After that, use CMake to configure ARTOS and set `ARTOS_USE_CAFFE` to `ON`.
-If Caffe is not located inside your ARTOS build directory and could not be detected automatically, you have to set `Caffe_DIR` to point to the build directory of Caffe.
+If Caffe is not located inside your ARTOS build directory and can not be detected automatically, you have to set `Caffe_DIR` to point to the build directory of Caffe.
 Finally, run `make` to build ARTOS with Caffe support.

 Note that the default feature extractor will still be HOG.
-You have to switch to Caffe from your application explicitly.
+You have to switch to Caffe in the GUI or by calling `change_feature_extractor('Caffe')` or `FeatureExtractor::setDefaultFeatureExtractor('Caffe')` from your application explicitly.
+Don't forgot to specify at least the mandatory parameters `netFile` and `weightsFile` by calling either `feature_extractor_set_string_param` or `FeatureExtractor::setParam`.
+A description of all available parameters can be found in the documentation of `CaffeFeatureExtractor`.

 4. Setting up the environment